 - Siemens Accuson Sequoia 512

 - Philips Sonos 5500

-There are a wide-array of ultrasound systems in the PMIC which allow flexibility according to strengths/features of each system and specific imaging needs.
+There is a wide array of ultrasound systems in the PMIC, which allows flexibility according to the strengths/features of each system and specific imaging needs.
 These systems allow selection of the appropriate system based on considerations such as spatial resolution (frequency), vascular imaging, depth/power, 3-D imaging, strain analysis, perfusion imaging (high or low resolution), advanced tissue analysis (elastography, shear-wave elastography, integrated backscatter, full RF output), transducer needs (linear-array, curvilinear-array, phased-array, Pedoff, vaginal, TEE), stress packages, signal processing capability (harmonic imaging, power-harmonic Doppler, phase-inversion, power-modulation, tissue Doppler imaging, speckle strain analysis, maximum intensity projection analysis, etc.).

 GE Lunar iDXA Advance system

-A research grade direct-digital fan-beam dual-energy x-ray imaging system.
-This system is designed for a variety of advanced applications including analysis algorithms for bone densitometry, body composition, and visceral fat.
-This system has specific pediatric imaging capabilities which will be critical for studying non-human primates.
+A research-grade direct-digital fan-beam dual-energy x-ray imaging system.
+This system is designed for a variety of advanced applications, including analysis algorithms for bone densitometry, body composition, and visceral fat.
+This system has specific pediatric imaging capabilities which are critical for studying non-human primates.